 If you want to draw convincing 3d environments, vehicles, and even people, mastering perspective is a must.
 Traditionally, setting up for a perspective drawing can be tedious and time consuming, with vanishing points going way off the page, and messy construction lines everywhere.
-Lazy Nezumi Pro's perspective preset will hopefully make this process faster and easier!
+Lazy Nezumi Pro's perspective ruler will hopefully make this process faster and easier!

-This particular preset uses a type of projection called Linear Perspective (Isometric and Fisheye projections are also available as different presets).
-It generates a set of rulers that connect your current pen position to fixed vanishing points.
-Your lines then snap to these rulers when you draw, helping you quickly construct perspective-correct objects in your scene.
+This particular ruler uses a type of projection called Linear Perspective (Isometric and Fisheye projections are also available as different rulers).
+It generates a set of guide lines that connect your current pen position to fixed vanishing points.
+Your lines then snap to these guides when you draw, helping you quickly construct perspective-correct objects in your scene.
 You have complete control over the camera setup, and can easily rotate the vanishing lines in 3D to draw objects in any orientation.

 If you open the Ruler - Perspective preset's Rulers section (by clicking on the little arrow icon), you'll see several configurable parameters.
 This section will explain what these parameters do, and how to choose appropriate values for your perspective drawings.

-If you are using a version of Photoshop older than CS3, or any other art application, you must set this parameter to match the value of your canvas zoom after you zoom in or out.
+If you are using LNP with a version of Photoshop older than CS3, or with any other art application, you must set this parameter to match the value of your canvas zoom after you zoom in or out.
 You then need to realign the ruler or the perspective lines will no longer align with your scene.
-It's also recommended to draw a mark under the view center point in a separate layer, so that you can quickly realign it with the view center when needed.
+The easiest way to do this is to draw a mark under the view center point in a separate layer, so that you can quickly realign it with the view center when needed.